This wasn't a contrived requirement, rather one that came up in real life.

 kill $(jobs -p) # or jobs -p | xargs kill

 And while that works in bash, I notice it doesn't work in (m)ksh.
-Neat reminder that life sucks.
+It do be like that.